Static Analysis Group

 Software delivery in Static Analysis

 While we follow GitLab’s product development flow, our processes as an engineering team most closely resemble kanban.
-Engineers are empowered to choose issues from the Delivery Board in their assigned epic swimlane and pull them through the identified states.
-In addition to the workflow states identified by the company, we are experimenting with the ~workflow::refinement state.
-Engineers are expected to use their best judgment as to how issues flow through the board, but the following outcomes are expected at each state.
+Engineers are empowered to choose issues from the planning issue and pull them through the identified states.

 Weights

-We assign issue weights according to the Secure stage issue weight definitions.
+We assign issue weights according to our stage’s issue weight definitions.

 How we commit to delivering work in a milestone